 For the 2019-20 academic year, the Student Union chose to run Freshers Fair completely within their MSL System, digitising the joining process and providing a seamless experience for societies and new members.

-Heriot-Watt Student Union Freshers Fair 2019 stats:
+Heriot-Watt Student Union Freshers Fair 2019 (pre Covid) achievements

 - 58 societies attended the Fair